cathimn/cathimn/README.md

 ### hello! cath is my name, and coding is my game! ✨
-a full-stack software engineer versed in JavaScript and Python
+a full-stack software engineer working with JavaScript and Python

+👩🏻‍💻 currently working on...
+puppy themed app with websockets 🐕

+👩🏻‍🏫 currently learning...
+TypeScript, GraphQL

 [my portfolio](https://cathimn.github.io) ✨